 Loss of bone density

-Women going through early menopause have a greater risk for broken bones, such as those of the hips, wrists, and spine.
+People going through early menopause have a greater risk of broken bones, such as those of the hips, wrists, and spine.

 Increased risk for cardiovascular disease

-A woman’s metabolism can slow due to menopause.
-As a result, she may gain weight.
+A person’s metabolism can slow due to menopause.
+As a result, they may gain weight.

 Affected sexual activity

-Other steps a woman can take to combat the symptoms associated with early menopause include:
+Other steps a person can take to combat the symptoms associated with early menopause include:

-- Dressing in layers.
-Doing so allows for removal of a layer if a woman has a hot flash.
+- Dressing in layers: Doing so allows for the removal of a layer if a person has a hot flash.

-- Eating a balanced diet.
-Early menopause can mean a woman needs more calcium and vitamin D to maintain her bone health.
-She may need more vitamin B12 and vitamin B6, as well.
-Eating a balanced, healthful diet usually means women get the vitamins and minerals they need.
+- Eating a balanced diet: Early menopause can mean a person needs more calcium and vitamin D to maintain bone health.
+Eating a balanced, healthful diet usually means a person gets the vitamins and minerals they need.

-- Exercising regularly.
-Getting regular exercise not only relieves stress, it can also promote better sleep at night.
-However, a woman should avoid exercising too close to bedtime, as this can affect the ability to go to sleep.
+- Exercising regularly: Getting regular exercise not only relieves stress, but it can also promote better sleep at night.

-If a woman experiences urinary incontinence related to early menopause, she should talk to her doctor.
-Recommendations include interventions such as drinking less as the day goes on, or performing Kegel exercises to strengthen the pelvic floor.
+If a person experiences urinary incontinence related to early menopause, they should talk with their doctor.
+Recommendations include interventions such as drinking less as the day goes on or performing Kegel exercises to strengthen the pelvic floor.